notjedi/tuxkart-ai/stk.md

         * +3 for collecting items
     - position (using finish time of different karts)
         * +10 for finishing the race * race position
         * +3 if position increases
         * -3 if position decreases
-    - overtaking karts (using kart positions)
-        * +3 if position increases
-        * -3 if position decreases
     - using powerups